wendydadong/ObjectDetection/README.md

 # ObjDetection
 This repository contains some scipts about object detection models implemented in TensorFlow:

-* How to run this test:
+* How to run:
 ```python
 python3 objDetect.py
 ```

-* Notice pretrained models in the file named pbModel
+* Notice pretrained models in the file folder named `pbModels`
 ```python
 PATH_TO_CKPT = '/media/sf_XubuntuShareFile/frozen_inference_graph_resnet.pb'
 ```